Expert Skills Program

 - A method places itself in charge of the learner's outcome.

 The ESP is based on the Growth Mindset research that shows that learners are more successful when they understand the way learning occurs.
-The application of brain research, skill development research, and personality type research each learner to personalize and adapt their learning to each unique situtation.
+The application of brain research, skill development research, and personality type research each learner to personalize and adapt their learning to each unique situation.
 The learner is always in charge.

 - The mailing list will be used to send regular newsletter updates to help you use the ESP more effectively and efficiently.